Designing Narratives for Event Experiences

 Beginner.
 You don’t need any prior events experience.

-You might also be interested in our Online course Live Events Production And Management (Online)
+You might also be interested in our Online course Live Event Design and Management (Online)

 This course will be taught by a respected industry expert.